VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Introduction

 To fill this gap, we propose VideoChat-A1, a novel video agent framework that can progressively think with a long video, via an interactive chain-of-shot reasoning paradigm.
-Specifically, for each shot reasoning step, we leverage MLLM as core agent of thinking, and invoke tools for selecting relevant shots, dividing these shots into subshots, and reasoning user answer with these subshots.
+Specifically, for each shot reasoning step, we leverage MLLM as core agent of thinking, and invoke tools for selecting relevant shots, dividing these shots into subshots, and reasoning answer with subshots.
 If the answer is unconfident, it means that the current subshots are insufficient for understanding user question.
-As a result, VideoChat-A1 will start next-step shot reasoning, in order to further understand user question with finer relevant shots.
+As a result, VideoChat-A1 will start next-step shot reasoning to further understand user question with finer relevant shots.
 Through such a distinct chain-of-shot paradigm, our VideoChat-A1 can effectively mimic the thinking process of human, by progressively reasoning on user answer while iteratively looking into relevant video shots, as shown in Fig.~\ref{fig:visualization}.
-To show its effectiveness, we implement VideoChat-A1 on 3 strong MLLMs with 4 mainstream long video question answering benchmarks.
-Extensive experiments show that, our VideoChat-A1 achieves the state-of-the-art performance, e.g., it achieves 77.0 on VideoMME with subset and 70.1 on EgoSchema, outperforming its baselines such as InternVL2.5-8B and InternVideo2.5-8B, by up to 10.8\% and 6.2\%.
+Extensive experiments show that, our VideoChat-A1 achieves the state-of-the-art performance on 4 mainstream benchmarks, e.g., it achieves 77.0 on VideoMME with subset and 70.1 on EgoSchema, outperforming its baselines such as InternVL2.5-8B and InternVideo2.5-8B, by up to 10.1\% and 6.2\%.
 Compared to GPT-4o and Gemini 1.5 Pro, VideoChat-A1 offers competitive accuracy, but with 7\% input frames and 12\% inference time on average.